jonasbohmann/democraciv-discord-bot/README.md

 POSTGRESQL_DATABASE = ""
 ```

-Add the token of your Discord App, your Twitch Helix API key if you enabled the Twitch module, your API key for the
+Add the token of your Discord App, your Twitch Helix API authorization if you enabled the Twitch module, your API key for the
 YouTube Data v3 API if you enabled YouTube notifications, your TimeZoneDB API Key, and your PostgreSQL configuration like above.

 Once `token.py` is set up, take a look at `config.py` in the same folder and adjust everything to your needs.